Narcolepsy: GABA-directed medications

-Given the possible role of hyper-active GABAA receptors in the primary hypersomnias (narcolepsy and idiopathic hypersomnia), medications that could counteract this activity are being studied to test their potential to improve sleepiness.
+Given the possible role of hyperactive GABAA receptors in the primary hypersomnias (narcolepsy and idiopathic hypersomnia), medications that could counteract this activity are being studied to test their potential to improve sleepiness.
 These currently include clarithromycin and flumazenil.

 Flumazenil

-Flumazenil is the only GABAA receptor antagonist on the market as of Jan 2013, and it is currently manufactured only as an intravenous formulation.
-Given its pharmacology, researchers consider it to be a promising medication in the treatment of primary hypersomnias.
+Flumazenil is the only GABAA receptor antagonist on the market as of January 2013, and it is currently manufactured only as an intravenous formulation.
+Given its pharmacology, researchers consider it a promising medication in the treatment of primary hypersomnias.
 Results of a small, double-blind, randomized, controlled clinical trial were published in November 2012.
 This research showed that flumazenil provides relief for most people whose CSF contains the unknown "somnogen" that enhances the function of GABAA receptors, making them more susceptible to the sleep-inducing effect of GABA.
 For one person, daily administration of flumazenil by sublingual lozenge and topical cream has proven effective for several years.
 A 2014 case report also showed improvement in primary hypersomnia symptoms after treatment with a continuous subcutaneous flumazenil infusion.
 The supply of generic flumazenil was initially thought to be too low to meet the potential demand for treatment of primary hypersomnias.
 However, this scarcity has eased, and dozens of people are now being treated with flumazenil off-label.

 Clarithromycin

 In a test tube model, clarithromycin (an antibiotic approved by the FDA for the treatment of infections) was found to return the function of the GABA system to normal in people with primary hypersomnias.
-Investigators therefore treated a few people with narcolepsy with off-label clarithromycin, and most felt their symptoms improved with this treatment.
-In order to help further determine whether clarithromycin is truly beneficial for the treatment of narcolepsy and idiopathic hypersomnia, a small, double-blind, randomized, controlled clinical trial was completed in 2012.
+Investigators, therefore, treated a few people with narcolepsy with off-label clarithromycin, and most felt their symptoms improved with this treatment.
+To help further determine whether clarithromycin is truly beneficial for the treatment of narcolepsy and idiopathic hypersomnia, a small, double-blind, randomized, controlled clinical trial was completed in 2012.
 "In this pilot study, clarithromycin improved subjective sleepiness in GABA-related hypersomnia.
 Larger trials of longer duration are warranted."
 In 2013, a retrospective review evaluating longer-term clarithromycin use showed efficacy in a large percentage of people with GABA-related hypersomnia.
 "It is important to note that the positive effect of clarithromycin is secondary to a benzodiazepine antagonist-like effect, not its antibiotic effects, and treatment must be maintained."

 Orexin receptor agonists

-Orexin-A (a.k.a. hypocretin-1) has been shown to be strongly wake-promoting in animal models, but it does not cross the blood–brain barrier.
-The first line treatment for narcolepsy, modafinil, has been found to interact indirectly with the orexin system.
+Orexin-A (a.k.a. hypocretin-1) is strongly wake-promoting in animal models, but it does not cross the blood–brain barrier.
+The first-line treatment for narcolepsy, modafinil, has been found to interact indirectly with the orexin system.
 It is also likely that an orexin receptor agonist will be found and developed for the treatment of hypersomnia.
 One such agent which is currently in clinical trials is danavorexton.